FAQs

 This facilitates many benefits, including:

-• A constellation is an effective way of supporting your client find their ‘right place’ in a system.
+- A constellation is an effective way of supporting your client to find their ‘right place’ in a system.
 Because constellations create an embodied experience of ‘right place’ they offer a uniquely powerful way of internalising a new outer image.
-This particular form of somatic coaching ensures the fresh image of clarity or resolution is internalised and integrated in your clients mind and frame of reference.
+This particular form of somatic coaching ensures the fresh image of clarity or resolution is internalised and integrated in your client’s mind and frame of reference.

 When is a constellation likely to be a useful intervention?

-• When your client has a difficult and enduring relationship dynamic with boss, peers or direct reports that have hidden dynamics blocking resolution.
+- When your client has an enduring and difficult relationship with boss, peers or direct reports that have hidden dynamics blocking resolution.

 How could this be useful for my own development as a coach?